victorqribeiro/rpiapi/README.md

 ### [GET] - rpiapi/serial/{port}

 The serial API opens a serial connection the the port especified on the *ports* variable on *views/serial_view.py* file.

+*I created this endpoint with the Arduino on mind, but it should work with other devices.*

-By defautl you have:
+By default you have:

 ```python
 ports = [